David Borden, Executive Director, [email protected], 10/5/01

 But there's a larger issue at stake, which drug warriors hate to talk about, at least in a context like this.
 Why is that opium destined to be processed into heroin is a funding source for crime and terrorism, but opium intended for pain medicines or anesthesia isn't?

 Are they two different types of opium?
 No. Are the drugs highly different?
 No, heroin and morphine, for example, are essentially similar.
 Not that any of that would make any difference anyway.

-The only difference between opium for heroin and opium for pain meds is that pain meds are manufactured, distributed and administered legally.
-Heroin isn't.
+The only difference between opium for heroin and opium for pain meds is that pain meds are manufactured, distributed and taken legally.
+Heroin, on the other hand, is illegal.

-In other words, opium grown to ultimately be processed into heroin provides easy money for terrorists, because it's illegal.
+In other words, the reason that opium grown to ultimately be processed into heroin provides easy money for terrorists, is heroin is illegal.
 And the converse is also obvious: Legalization of drugs would eliminate hundreds of billions of dollars a year of illicit profits, some of which accrues to perpetrators of terror and other violence.
-The connection between drug prohibition and terrorism can be overstated; but it is clear that ending prohibition is one of the steps that must be taken to make the world a safer place.
+While the connection between drug prohibition and terrorism can be overstated; it is clear that ending prohibition is one of the steps that must be taken to make the world a safer place.
 It is equally clear why drug warriors don't like to talk about this.

 Ignoring these undeniable facts is hard to excuse under ordinary circumstances.
 To still do so now, when Americans are filled with pain and fear and are seeking real answers, and to do so for political and budgetary gain, is a profound failure to lead.
 What is it about opium, and other such drugs, that our leaders refuse to think or speak rationally about them, at the most important times?